 Adoption / Attachment Issues

 Adoption is an incredible journey for both the child being adopted and the family adopting.
-Often times trauma or abandonment effects the way people attach and form relationships.
+Often times trauma or abandonment affects the way people attach and form relationships.
 Families can be confused or frustrated with the response of their new child.
 Families desire to love and create a relationship with their child.
 They see the wounds of the child as they go through their journey of love and attachment.
 As the child and family work to become a connected attached relationship, families can see the struggles and fears of their new child as they enter into the family.
 Loving and helping the child experience love, is a journey of hope and healing.

 In adoption work, we often forget to address the emotional needs of the existing family members whether biological or adopted.
 Children can experience grief and a sense of loss when a new child enters the family.
 It is important to help with this transition and understanding for all family members.